zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

 How is the starting point of reincarnation unknown?
 "Only this kind of birth cycle revolves, and then does not revolve.
 "It's really not the case, this is the starting point of reincarnation is not known.
-"Only such a hundred births revolved around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only such a thousand births revolved around, but did not revolve afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only these hundreds of thousands of births revolve around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only these tens of thousands of births revolve around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only such tens of millions of births revolved around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Thousands of births like this revolved around, but didn’t revolve afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only such tens of thousands of births revolve around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only such a hundred births revolved around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only such a thousand births revolved around, but did not revolve afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only these hundreds of thousands of births revolve around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only these tens of thousands of births revolve around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only such tens of millions of births revolved around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Thousands of births like this revolved around, but didn't revolve afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only such tens of thousands of births revolve around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.

-『Only like this one year, it turns around, and then it doesn’t turn around.
+"Only like this one year, it turns around, and then it doesn't turn around.
-』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
 "Only this one-hundred-year cycle revolved, but not afterwards.
-』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only this millennium cycle started, and then it didn’t. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only this one hundred thousand years of rotation started, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"It's just that the tens of thousands of years have revolved around, and it will not revolve afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only such a cycle of tens of millions of years revolves, and then does not revolve. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only such a cycle of thousands of years revolves, and then it does not revolve. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"It's just that these tens of thousands of years have turned around, and then they won't. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only this millennium cycle started, and then it didn't.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only this one hundred thousand years of rotation started, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"It's just that the tens of thousands of years have revolved around, and it will not revolve afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only such a cycle of tens of millions of years revolves, and then does not revolve.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only such a cycle of thousands of years revolves, and then it does not revolve.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"It's just that these tens of thousands of years have turned around, and then they won't.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.

-『Only this kind of catastrophe revolved around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only this kind of catastrophe revolved around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
 "Only this kind of Hundred Tribulations revolved, but not afterwards.
-』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
 "Only such a thousand tribulations revolved, but not afterwards.
-』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"It's just that the cycle of Hundred and Thousand Tribulations revolves, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"Only this kind of tens of thousands of calamities revolved around, but not afterwards. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"It's just that the cycle of Hundred and Thousand Tribulations revolves, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"Only this kind of tens of thousands of calamities revolved around, but not afterwards.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
-"It's just that the tens of millions of calamities revolve around, and then they don’t. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
-"It's just that the tens of thousands of tribulations revolve around, and then they don’t. 』This is indeed not the case, this is also the starting point of reincarnation is not known.
+"It's just that the tens of millions of calamities revolve around, and then they don't.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
+"It's just that the tens of thousands of tribulations revolve around, and then they don't.
+"This is indeed not the case, this is also the starting point of reincarnation is not known.
 "It's just that the tens of thousands of tribulations have revolved around, and then they won't.
 "It's really not the case, this is also the starting point of reincarnation.